-Steroid injections, nerve stimulators and spinal fusions were no match for the chronic pain in Tammy Durfee’s left side — never mind the “searing-hot poker” sensation that would jab her leg without warning.
-After a decade searching for relief, a four-hour procedure in Baltimore put her pain to rest.
+Steroid injections, nerve stimulators and spinal fusions were no match for the chronic pain in Tammy Durfee’s left side — never mind the “searing-hot poker” sensation that would jab her leg.
+After a decade searching for relief, a procedure in Baltimore put her pain to rest.

 Neuroscientists have limited tools for understanding the human brain and treating its illnesses.
 Surgery or inserted electrodes are too invasive for most situations.
 Existing noninvasive technology, such as magnetic stimulation, is imprecise.